Weirton Steel is a formerly integrated steel mill in Weirton, West Virginia.

 Throughout the 1950’s, total U.S. steel exports remained static, and the nation’s share of the world steel trade dropped from 53.6% in 1947 to 6.9% in 1960.
 3 Most of the decline was the result of the decrease in post-war reconstruction in Japan and Europe.
 Instead of relying on domestic steel producers, local industrial firms imported increasing quantities of steel from abroad.
 Between 1950 and 1965, total U.S. imports of steel grew from 1,077 tons to 10,383 tons.

 Countering the imports, the federal government imposed import quotas for foreign steel in 1969.
-3 Weirton also began to lose market share as aluminium supplanted tin in the beverage industry.
+3 Weirton also began to lose market share as aluminum supplanted tin in the beverage industry.

 National Steel considered shutting down the Weirton facility for three weeks in 1977.
 3 Instead, 781 workers were laid off.
 12 Between 1978 and 1982, net sales decreased from $1.09 billion to $904 million while operating expenses rose from $79 million to $103 million.
 Pretax earnings plunged from $16 million in 1978 to a loss of $104 million in 1982.

 At the same time, the shipment of products declined from 2.94 million tons in 1978 to 1.68 million tons in 1982.
-3 Tin-plate accounted for about half of Weirton’s shipments, with galvanised steel accounting for about one-fifth.
-Cold-roll steel and hot-rolled bands representing about one-tenth of shipments each.
+3 Tin-plate accounted for about half of Weirton’s shipments, with galvanized steel accounting for about one-fifth.
+Cold-roll steel and hot-rolled bands represented about one-tenth of shipments each.

 In 1981, Weirton Steel experienced the first significant layoffs in its history.
 3 By the end of the year, more than 3,500 workers had lost their jobs.
-12 The Steubenville works closed, followed by the coke plant a year later, claiming another 275 workers.
-3
+12 The Steubenville Works closed, followed by the coke plant on Browns Island a year later, claiming another 275 workers.
+3 17 The coke plant required rebuilding as it was at the end of its expected lifespan and needed upgrades to its emission control equipment.
+17

-Weirton’s parent company, National Steel, began to use its earnings to diversify, buying interests in savings and loans and investing in the production of aluminium.
+Weirton’s parent company, National Steel, began to use its earnings to diversify, buying interests in savings and loans and investing in the production of aluminum.
 3 In 1982, National Steel announced that it would not spend any further significant capital in the Weirton division.
-1 A shutdown was inevitable.
+1 17 A shutdown was inevitable.

 A Joint Study Committee, headed by Weirton’s then-president Jack Redline and representatives from labour, considered radical options, including an Employee Stock Ownership Plan (ESOP).
 1 An agreement was reached in April 1983.
 3 Under the terms, employee-owned Weirton Steel Corporation would purchase the Weirton Steel division of National Steel for $194.2 million in cash and debt.
 The workers accepted a 20% pay cut and a six-year wage freeze in exchange for a stake in the factories.